Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Numerical Experiments

 \subsection{Gaussian Mixture Model}

-Here, we consider an example involving a mixture of Gaussian densities.
-This problems is clearly non-invex, however, as it has been shown in \cite{mei2016landscape}, it exhibits features that are close to being invex, e.g., small regions of saddle points and large regions containing global minimum.
-For simplicity, we consider a mixture model with two Gaussian components as
+Here, we consider an example involving a mixture of Gaussian densities where the goal is to recover some mixture parameters such as the mean vectors and the mixture weights.
+Although, this problem is generally not invex, it has been shown in \cite{mei2016landscape} that it indeed exhibits features that are close to being invex, e.g., small regions of saddle points and large regions containing global minimum.
+Nonetheless, the non-convexity of this problem results in a Hessian matrix that can become indefinite and/or singular across iterations.